ISISNeutronMuon/MDANSE/Doc/pages/introduction.rst

 leading to improvements in existing materials and the design of new ones.
 Atomistic simulations, particularly molecular dynamics (MD) simulations, are increasingly employed for these purposes.

-Many properties, including neutron observables, can be derived from from MD trajectories.
+Many properties, including neutron observables, can be derived from MD trajectories.
 These include mean square displacement, vibrational density of states, velocity and position auto- and cross-correlation functions and van Hove functions.